mathkimchi/singularity/DEVLOG.md

 I won't even worry about the minimap.
 For now, I will just implement two non-leaf applets:

-1. The standard NodeApplet (just shows the focused item)
+1. The standard RecursiveNodeApplet (just shows the focused item)
 2. The TiledApplet is like a very limited tiling window manager, which, like the standard node applet, holds one main subapp and a list of children subapps.
 All the subapps are given equally sized rectangles, and it can switch between horizontal vs vertical stacks.
 This is mostly here right now for debugging purposes.

 I think all the tree traversal operations I've previously implemented can be done locally, and the only things that needed global coordination was tree modification.

+2026-01-07 11:57AM

+Bruh, I am just spamming `Arc<Mutex<Box<T>>>` everywhere.
+I feel like I surely have a circular reference somewhere and it is very ugly.